kyoto-framework/kyoto/README.md

 ## Why?

-Because "website" is not the same as "web application".
-But nowadays trends are saying otherwise.
 I'm trying to minimize usage of popular SPA/PWA frameworks where it's not needed at all because it adds a lot of complexity and overhead.
-I don't want to bring large runtime, VirtualDOM and webpack into small landing project.
+I don't want to bring large runtime, VirtualDOM and webpack into small landing project with minimal dynamic behavior.
+This project proves posibility to keep most of the logic on the server side.

 ## What problems it solves?
 Why not plain GoKit?